ovh/docs/pages/cloud/private-cloud/creation_vlan/guide.en-gb.md

 Then configure the settings recommended by OVHcloud:

 - **Port binding**: Static (reserving and assigning the port to a virtual machine)
-- **Port allocation**: Elastic (Allows the number of ports to be hot-wired)
+- **Port allocation**: Elastic (allows the number of ports to be hot-wired)
 - **Number of ports**: 24
-- **VLAN type**: VLAN (The others are [PVLAN](https://kb.vmware.com/s/article/1010691){.external} and Trunk)
+- **VLAN type**: VLAN (the others are [PVLAN](https://kb.vmware.com/s/article/1010691){.external} and Trunk)
-- **VLAN ID**: 21 (Knowing that the ID can be configured from 1 to 4096)
+- **VLAN ID**: 21 (knowing that the ID can be configured from 1 to 4096)
 - Check the option *Customize default policies configuration*.

 ![portgroup configuration](images/10network3.png){.thumbnail}

-You have 3 security settings that can be activated according to your need:
+You have 3 security settings that can be activated according to your needs:

-- *Promiscuous mode*: Eliminates any filtering that the VM adapter can perform so that the guest operating system receives all observed traffic on the network.
+- *Promiscuous mode*: eliminates any filtering that the VM adapter can perform so that the guest operating system receives all observed traffic on the network.
-- *MAC address changes*: When set to **Accept**, ESXi will accept requests to change the effective MAC address to an address other than the initial MAC address.
+- *MAC address changes*: when set to **Accept**, ESXi will accept requests to change the effective MAC address to an address other than the initial MAC address.
-- *Forged transmits*: Affects traffic transmitted from a virtual machine.
+- *Forged transmits*: affects traffic transmitted from a virtual machine.
 When set to **Accept**, ESXi does not compare the source and effective MAC addresses.

 > [!primary]
 >